-The selected remedy for the Landfills 2/3 AOC is the Presumptive Remedy, which was developed in accordance with EPA Presumptive Remedy Guidance for Military Landfills, dated April 29, 1996, for the expeditious cleanup of sites that are similar in character to a large number of CERCLA sites that have already been remediated.
+The selected remedy for the Landfill 5 AOC is the Presumptive Remedy, which was developed in accordance with EPA Presumptive Remedy Guidance for Military Landfills, dated April 29, 1996, for the expeditious cleanup of sites that are similar in character to a large number of CERCLA sites that have already been remediated.
 Presumptive remedies are preferred technologies for common categories of sites based on historical patterns of remedy selection and EPA's scientific and engineering evaluations of performance data on technology implementation.
 The remedy addresses the threats to human health and the environment that are posed by exposure to soil, sediment, surface water, and groundwater at the site.
 The major components of the selected remedy include:

-- Installation of a low-permeability soil cover in accordance with 6 NYCRR Part 360 landfill closure regulations, dated April 1, 1987; this action would include placing a minimum of 18 inches of lowpermeability soil and 6 inches of topsoil over the entire landfill surface to reduce the amount of water infiltrating through the landfill; - Maintenance of the cover and long-term monitoring of the groundwater and stream environment; the groundwater will be monitored in accordance with the Air Force's On-base Groundwater Monitoring Plan and the stream environment will be monitored in accordance with a future plan to be prepared for the Six Mile Creek AOC; both plans will be subject to the review and approval of the EPA and NYSDEC; - Monitoring of the groundwater and stream environment (which may include, but is not necessarily limited to, sediment, surface water, and biota) downgradient of the site to evaluate the effectiveness of the pre-sumptive remedy; - Implementation of institutional controls in the form of deed restrictions of the main landfill boundary to prohibit use of the area and groundwater, and to ensure the soil cover is not damaged and the area is maintained as a landfill; and - Evaluation of site conditions at least once every five years to ensure that the remedy is protective of human health and the environment.
+- Installation of a low-permeability soil cover in accordance with 6 NYCRR Part 360 landfill closure regulations, dated April 1, 1987; this action would include placing a minimum of 18 inches of low-permeability soil and 6 inches of topsoil over the entire landfill surface to reduce the amount of water infiltrating through the landfill; - Maintenance of the cover and long-term monitoring of the groundwater and stream environment; the groundwater will be monitored in accordance with the Air Force's On-base Groundwater Monitoring Plan and the stream environment will be monitored in accordance with a future plan to be prepared for the Three Mile Creek AOC; both plans will be subject to the review and approval of the EPA and NYSDEC; - Monitoring of the groundwater and stream environment downgradient of the site to evaluate the effectiveness of the presumptive remedy; - Implementation of institutional controls in the form of deed restrictions of the main landfill boundary to prohibit use of the area and groundwater, and to ensure the soil cover is not damaged and the area is maintained as a landfill; and - Evaluation of site conditions at least once every five years to ensure that the remedy is protective of human health and the environment.

-Executive Order 11990 Finding of No Practicable Alternative - Wetlands

-There are no practicable alternatives to prevent disturbance of the wetlands during construction of the landfill cover.
-Some disturbance and discharge of fill material may occur either in or immediately adjacent to the wetlands.
+Executive Order 11990 Finding of No Practicable Alternative - Wetlands occur either in or immediately adjacent to the wetlands.
 The Air Force will take all practicable measures to minimize harm to the wetlands, which will include appropriate mitigation (e.g., wetlands restoration in consultation with the Army Corps of Engineers, EPA, and NYSDEC).
 The Air Force will obtain the necessary funding, to the extent Congress appropriates such funds, to complete the wetlands restoration.